WatForm/fortress/README.md

 It answers whether the theory has a satisfying interpretation (a "model" or "solution") with the given domain sizes.

 Fortress was original described in the paper "Finite Model Finding Using the Logic of Equality with Uninterpreted Functions", [available here](https://cs.uwaterloo.ca/~nday/pdf/refereed/2016-VaDa-fm.pdf), and has been re-implemented to create a powerful and general tool.
+Details on using  Fortress as a library are available in UserGuide.md .
+Details on the internal code organization and design decisions in Fortress can be found in DevelopersGuide.md .

 ## Using Fortress

-### System Requirements
-The following are necessary to run Fortress:
-* Java 10 or higher.
-* A command-line installation of the `Z3` SMT solver, version 4.8.4 or higher.
-    * Binaries for Z3 are [available here](https://github.com/Z3Prover/z3/releases).
-    * If using MacOS, we recommend using Homebrew: `brew install z3`.
-    * If on `Ubuntu`, do not use `apt-get`, since its version of Z3 is out of date.

 ### Running Fortress
 After unzipping `fortress-x.y.z.jar`, and adding its `bin` directory to your PATH, run Fortress using the `fortress` command.